The Iron Lady: Wonderfully, Conservatively Subversive

 Are you feeling bad that your gold-embossed invitation to Prince William and Kate Middleton’s wedding must’ve gotten lost in the mail?
 You’re in good company.
-The guest list for this week’s royal ...
+The guest list for this week’s royal wedding has been published ...

 Because I was born in 1974, I didn’t know Liz Taylor as an actress.
-I didn’t even know her as an AIDS activist, because she started that crusade several years before I’d heard of the ...
+I didn’t even know her as an AIDS activist, because she started that crusade several years before I’d heard of the disease.
+The first ...